Overview

 During troubleshooting, we identified that for every PowerShell script executed by EC, EC was getting additional data that was not relevant; as a result, EC was unable to perform operations as expected.

-EC was trying to generate a Secure WebSocket URL and expects the URL as: wss://control.workspot.com/ws/openPresigned?token=e00d90e0-9522-41e8-8664-7ab2ca879 to create a connection with Control.
+EC was trying to generate a Secure WebSocket URL and expected the URL to be: wss://control.workspot.com/ws/openPresigned?token=e00d90e0-9522-41e8-8664-7ab2ca879 to create a connection with Control.

-However, because of the PowerShell Profile, the EC was getting other information (because of the PowerShell profile) and the out URL had other data not relevant to EC to build wss connection with Control.
+However, because of the PowerShell Profile, the EC was getting other information (because of the PowerShell profile), and the out URL had other data not relevant to EC to build wss connection with Control.

 Reason: